Morrison defends management of Australia's ties to Solomons

 “That did not come as a surprise to our government and so now we just work responsibly with our partners to manage that situation to first protect the security interests of Australia but also of the Solomon Islands,” Morrison said.

 “We are very concerned for the Solomon Islands.
 We’re very concerned for the broader security in the Southwest Pacific.
-Other leaders that I’ve been in regular contact (with) are equally concerned,” Morrison added.
+Other leaders that I’ve been in regular contact (with) are equally concerned,” Morrison said.

-Labor has condemned the China-Solomons pact as Australia’s biggest foreign policy failure in the Pacific since World War II.
+Labor has condemned the China-Solomon Islands pact as Australia’s biggest foreign policy failure in the Pacific since World War II.

-Morrison said Australia remained the Solomons’ preferred security partner despite the new pact.
+Morrison said Australia remained the Solomon Islands’ preferred security partner despite the new pact.

-Australia already has a bilateral security pact with the Solomons and Australian police peacekeepers have been in the capital, Honiara, since riots in November.
+Australia already has a security pact with the Solomon Islands and Australian police peacekeepers have been in the capital, Honiara, since riots in November.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.